AndreLeEEEEE/Auto232/README.md

 - Rick's metal detector

 This project is created alongside Rick since he's building the hardware to detect the belt's movement.
-This hardware, as far as I remember, consists of two major components: the transmitter and receiver.
+This hardware consists of two major components: the transmitter and receiver.
 The transmitter watches the belt by sending different signals depending on the distance to ferrous objects.
-The receiver acquires these signals and sends them to Termite.
+The receiver acquires these signals and sends them to a RS-232 port.

 The transmitter, at the moment, sends three signals: 0, 1, and 3.
 1 - Transition from low to high, the detector hardware just got close to metal